 I’m excited to be sharing this recipe as part of Cranberry Week – now in it’s third year!
 See all the tasty cranberry recipes being shared today below and follow #cranberryweek on social media for more ideas all week long.

-- Brandied Cranberries + Three Cocktails from Our Good Life
+- Brandied Cranberries and Three Cocktails from Our Good Life

 - Cranberry Bread Pudding from Cindy’s Recipes and Writings